With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRefugee Womens Alliance Community Mental Health Agency is one of mental health facilities in Kent, Washington, located at 124 4th Avenue South, Suite 230, 98032 zip code.
+Learn MoreRefugee Womens Alliance Community Mental Health Agency is a mental health facility in Kent, WA, located at 124 4th Avenue South, Suite 230, in the 98032 zip code.
 Refugee Womens Alliance Community Mental Health Agency provides outpatient treatment.
-Refugee Womens Alliance Community Mental Health Agency provides group therapy, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided at Refugee Womens Alliance Community Mental Health Agency include case management, legal advocacy and family psychoeducation.
+Refugee Womens Alliance Community Mental Health Agency provides group therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Some other services available at Refugee Womens Alliance Community Mental Health Agency include housing services, legal advocacy and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.